 So as you’re driving come June, keep your eyes peeled for turtles.
-Alert drivers can avoid turtles much easier than turtles can avoid drivers, because turtles are famously slow.
+Alert drivers can avoid turtles crossing the road much easier than turtles can avoid drivers, because turtles are famously slow.
 Some of the highest rates of turtle road mortality occur on roads that run through wetlands, especially when the wetlands are within 100 meters of the road.

 If you see a turtle crossing the road, follow these tips from the Minnesota DNR:

 - Leave them alone if they are not in danger.
 Turtles crossing roads in late May and June are often moving to familiar nesting locations.
 They know where they are going.

 - Don’t put yourself or others in danger.
 Simply pulling off the road and turning on your hazard lights may alert other drivers to slow down.

 - If you decide to help the turtle cross the road, turn on your signal, slowly pull off the road, turn on your hazard lights and watch for approaching traffic.

 - Pick up the turtle by the back of its shell, not by the tail.
 (Picking up a turtle by the tail can damage its spinal cord.)